2021 Fall Grants Awarded

 $1,479 awarded

-Taylor Mills School received this grant supplement the available resources in the art room where students work in a choice-based, student-centered studio setting.
-The drawing library will be supplemented with more age-appropriate resources, and the grant will also enable acquisition of books that explain various other arts processes.
-Books will include how-to-draw tutorials with relevant characters and subject matter, as well as procedural texts explaining skills like origami, paper sculpture, and various fiber art techniques.
+Taylor Mills School received this grant to supplement the available resources in the art room, where students work in a choice-based, student-centered studio setting.
+The drawing library will be supplemented with more age-appropriate resources, and the grant will also enable the acquisition of books that explain various other art processes.
+Books will include how-to-draw tutorials with relevant characters and subject matter and procedural texts explaining skills like origami, paper sculpture, and various fiber art techniques.
 Students will have access to these books during their art period to build their skills and knowledge in the content areas.
-Students will continue to grow independence within the art room and access resources to supplement their learning, while keeping the library's collection in circulation.
+Students will continue to grow independence within the art room and access resources to supplement their learning while keeping the library's collection in circulation.

 21st Century Print Studio